 Become a host for an undergraduate intern and gain exposure to an emerging pool of talented future graduates.
 Our interns work with a range of organisations including businesses, government departments, charitable organisations, NGOs, and cultural and sporting organisations throughout Wellington.
 WFHSS internships are managed by the Wellington Faculty of Humanities and Social Sciences but available to students from any discipline.

-Contact the WFHSS Internship Coordinator for more information.
+View our WFHSS Internship page for more information.

 Software, electronic, network, and security engineers